-The 2020 year of account has closed with a gain on capacity of 0.2% having been adversely impacted by the COVID-19 pandemic losses and a number of natural catastrophes, including Hurricanes Ida, Laura and Storm Uri.
+The 2021 year of account has closed with a gain on capacity of 21.0% despite having been adversely impacted by a number of natural catastrophes, including Hurricanes Ida and Flood Bernd.
 Beazley has maintained an active approach to portfolio diversification and this coupled with careful risk selection has minimised the impact of these events.
-The 2021 year of account is currently forecasting a positive return on capacity of 5.0% having been adversely impacted by claims arising from the war in Ukraine and natural catastrophes such as Hurricane Ida, Hurricane Laura and Storm Uri, among others.
-The 2022 year of account, which is still in its early stages of development, has already been impacted by losses from Hurricane Ian, the war in Ukraine, and adverse weather events in Australia and South Africa.
-However this has been offset by strong premium growth driven by increased rates over the past 12 months.
+The 2022 year of account is currently forecasting a positive return on capacity of 15.0% despite being adversely impacted by claims arising from natural catastrophes such as Hurricane Ian and Storm Elliot, among others.
+The 2023 year of account has experienced relatively strong net premium growth and few natural catastrophe events so far.